 Dhaulagiri Round Trek is the challenging and strenuous adventurous Trek in Nepal, offering the beautiful view of Dhaulagiri I, II, III, IV& V. Dhaulagiri I is the seventh highest peak in the world at 8167m above the sea level.
-This round Dhaulagiri trekking follows glaciers and crosses high snowcapped passes, a challenge suited only to fit individuals wishing to go on remote, demanding trekking in Nepal done in the lap of Mt.
+This round Dhaulagiri trekking follows glaciers and crosses high snowcapped passes.
+A challenge suited only to fit individuals wishing to go on the remote.
+This is demanding trekking in Nepal in the lap of Mt.
 Dhaulagiri and Mt.
 Annapurna giants.
-Dhaulagiri region is a land of dramatic contrast.
+Dhaulagiri region is also a land of dramatic contrast.

 Dhaulagiri Round Trek begins with a drive from Kathmandu to Beni.
 From Beni, we set out trekking on foot.
 In between, we will be crossing many cultivated fields, forests, and villages where various ethnic groups like Gurung, Chettri, and Magar reside.
 After few days of the trip, we will reach the Italian Base Camp, where we can see the breathtaking views of Dhaulagiri I, II, III, IV, and V. We will also take rest for few days to acclimatize with the altitude.
 Beautiful forests trail with the closer views of mountains panorama will lead to Upper Vungini, which is the Italian Basecamp.

 Indeed it is an overwhelming adventure of the remote west of Dhaulagiri to the main popular Trans-Himalayan Salt Trade route and through the world’s deepest gorge of Kali Gandaki Valley.
-Dhaulagiri Round Trek is an opportunity to explore the snow-capped Himalayas lying around, rocky hills, stunning landscapes, yak pastures, a thick forest full of birds and animals, and much more.
-In the Dhaulagiri trek trail, you can get the opportunity to explore the extravagant lifestyles of Gurung and Magar peoples and their culture.
-Besides that, you can see wild animals like Himalayan Thar, Red Panda, Leopards, Musk deer, and different species of birds.
+Dhaulagiri Round Trek is an opportunity to explore the snow-capped Himalayas lying around, rocky hills, stunning landscapes.
+It also have yak pastures, a thick forest full of birds as well as, animals and much more.
+In the Dhaulagiri trek trail, you can get the opportunity to explore the extravagant lifestyles of Gurung and Magar peoples as well as their culture.
+Besides that, you can see wild animals like Himalayan Thar, Red Panda, Leopards, Musk deer, and also different species of birds.
 Dhaulagiri is off the beaten track; this trek incorporates the best of what Nepal offers.

 Duration: 19 Days